iLVL-Key/FFXI/addons/Bars/readme.md

  - `fade_to_alpha` - Number the alpha will stop at after fading.
 0 = completely invisible, 255 = completely visible.
  - `focus_target_max_distance` - The maximum distance from the player that a target on the Auto Focus Target list must be before the bar is displayed.
  - `hide_focus_target_when_target` - Hides the Auto Focus Target bar when the subject of it has been targeted (prevents a target being on both at the same time).
+ - `highlight_when_sp_active` - Highlights a target's name and displays which SP effect they have active.
  - `max_action_length` - The maximum number of characters of an action displayed.
 Actions longer than this number will be truncated to help save space.
  - `max_name_length` - The maximum number of characters of a targets name displayed (target action line only).
 Target names longer than this number will be truncated to help save space.
  - `remove_tachi_blade_from_ws_name` - Removes "Tachi: " and "Blade: " from weapon skill names to help save (ex.
 Tachi: Yukikaze --> Yukikaze).